jup-ag/space-station/docs/2-apis/3-payments-api.md

 ---
-description: Convert any token to USDC
+title: Payments API — Convert any token to USDC
 ---
-# Payments API (Alpha)
+# Payments API: Convert any token to USDC

 Jupiter supports the payments use case.
 You can use Jupiter + SolanaPay to pay for anything with any SPL token.
 With this, you can specify an exact output token amount.